 letting the good times roll

-And the 200 year long story of The Castle Hotel is woven not just into its bricks and mortar, its Victorian tiles or its mosaic floors.
-It’s a feeling that you can’t out your finger on.
+The 200 year long story of The Castle Hotel is woven not just into it's bricks and mortar, its Victorian tiles or its mosaic floors.
+It’s a feeling that you can’t put your finger on.
 It’s in its people.
 In its memories.
 And in the layers of history built up over centuries of experience.

-The Castle Hotel started life as The Crown and Sceptre in 1776, although records show that there has been a dwelling on the site since the 1400s.
+The Castle Hotel started life in 1776, although records show that there has been a dwelling on the site since the 1400s.
 Over the course of a century the pub changed name several times, trading first as The Crown and Sceptre, then The Crown and Anchor and later The Clock Face.
 In the late nineteenth century the pub was acquired by Kay’s Atlas Brewery and started a new chapter as The Castle Hotel; which is probably when the current tiled façade and bar were added.
-In the early 1930s Frederic Robinsons took over Kay’s Atlas Brewery and, consequently, The Castle Hotel.
+In the early 1930s Frederic Robinson took over Kay’s Atlas Brewery and, consequently, The Castle Hotel.

-The pub’s now deeply cemented relationship with the city’s music scene probably began when it was a stopping off point for to people on their way to Band on the Wall, though it was strengthened with involvement from John McBeith, who later helped launch The Roadhouse.
+The pub’s now deeply cemented relationship with the city’s music scene probably began when it was a stopping off point for people on their way to Band on the Wall.

-With ten cask handpulls, traditional pub snacks, the best jukebox in Manchester, live music and entertainment every week, we're your local pub in the heart of the city.
+With ten cask handpulls, wide selection of craft and continental beers, the best jukebox in Manchester, literature and theatre events, emerging and breakthrough live music we’re your local in the heart of the city.

 Tasting Notes: Robinson’s Dizzy Blonde (Stockport) 3.8%